catchpoint/WebPageTest.slack/README.md

 npm start
 ```

-If you get response like "Bolt app is running!", server has been successfully setup.
+If you get response like "⚡️ Webpagetest Slack app is running!", server has been successfully setup.
 If your node server is publicly accessible, you're good to move on with the final configuration of the Slack bot.
 If it's not, [you can use ngrok to make the server accessible](#optional-use-ngrok-to-make-the-server-publicly-accessible).

 ### 3. Final configuration of Slack Bot
 The Node server provides an API endpoint used to handle requests.